This is the multi-page printable view of this section. Click here to print.

 Reference

-Custom metric/log collection via ServiceWatch Agent is currently only available on Samsung Cloud Platform For Enterprise.
+Collecting custom metrics/logs via the ServiceWatch Agent is currently available only on Samsung Cloud Platform For Enterprise.
 It will be offered in other offerings in the future.

 Caution

-ServiceWatch’s metric API incurs costs for calls.
+The ServiceWatch metric API incurs costs for calls.
 Collecting metrics via the ServiceWatch Agent also operates on an OpenAPI basis, so metric API calls incur costs.

 APIdescription

-• Since a single API call can request multiple metrics, charges are applied per 1,000 metric requests.
+• Since a single API call can request multiple metrics, charges are applied per 1,000 metric requests

 DownloadMetricDataImageMetric data widget image download.

-ListMetricInfosRetrieve metric data.
+ListMetricInfosRetrieve indicator data.

-CreateCustomMetricMetasCreate custom metric meta data
+CreateCustomMetricMetasCreate custom metric metadata

 • This API is charged per 1,000 calls